lucaswang977/webdev-learn-nodejs/typescript/handbook/HandbookNotes.md

 ## Everyday Types

+- The primitives: string, number, and boolean, bigint, symbol
+- Arrays: Array<number>, number[]
+- any: noImplicitAny
+- Type Annotations on Variables: automatically infer the types
+- Functions: Parameter Type Annotations, Return Type Annotations, Anonymous Functions, contextual typing
+- Object Types
+- Union Types
-- Differences Between Type Aliases and Interfaces
+- Type Aliases and Interfaces: the differences
-- TypeScript only allows type assertions which convert to a more specific or less specific version of a type.
+- Type Assertions: TypeScript only allows type assertions which convert to a more specific or less specific version of a type.
-- The "as const" suffix acts like const but for the type system, ensuring that all properties are assigned the literal type instead of a more general version like string or number.
+- Literal Types: Literal Inference; The "as const" suffix acts like const but for the type system, ensuring that all properties are assigned the literal type instead of a more general version like string or number.
-- Literal Types and Literal Inference
-- strictNullChecks
-- Non-null Assertion Operator (Postfix!)
+- null and undefined: strictNullChecks, Non-null Assertion Operator (Postfix !)
+- Enums

 ## Narrowing